Nearly all employers operating in the United States or U. S. Territories have obligations under this statute.

 If an exemption is to be applied, it is important to make sure that it is valid under the employment scenario.
 Some of the exemptions have no tolerance (i.e., any nonexempt work during a workweek "defeats" the exemption and overtime pay is owed for that workweek).
 Other exemptions are much more forgiving of nonexempt activity.
 An employer's circumstances should be carefully evaluated.
 Assumptions can lead to great difficulty and costs.

-Virtually all employers and their advisors are aware of the "white collar" exemptions (executive, administrative, professional, computer professional, and outside sales).
+Virtually all employers and their advisors are aware of the "white collar" exemptions (primarily executive, administrative, learned professional, creative/artistic professional, computer professional, and outside sales).
 These exemptions have widespread application, but misclassifications are common (resulting in back wage liabilities).
 The "white collar" exemptions, affecting numerous occupations, emanate from only two sections of the FLSA - sections 13(a)(1) and 13(a)(17).
 These two exemption sections are explained at Code of Federal Regulations Title 29 Part 541.
 These are not "overtime regulations," they are exemption regulations.
-The term "overtime regulations" has been frequently and erroneously applied to Part 541 since 2003, in part because the DOL improperly uses that expression in press releases.
+The term "overtime regulations" has been frequently and erroneously applied to Part 541 since 2003, in part because the DOL improperly uses that expression in press releases and in its publications.
+(The overtime compensation component of the Code of Federal Regulations is found at Title 29 Part 778).

 FLSA Overtime Compensation Provisions